kmatarese/glide/README.md

 argument that is a dictionary mapping argument names to cleaner functions.
 The following example tells the `Glider` to call the function `closer` with the value from `extract_conn` once `consume` is finished.
-Note that `closer` is a convenience function provided by glide that just calls `close` on the given object.
+Note that `closer` is a convenience function provided by Glide that just calls `close` on the given object.

 ```python